 Related services are designed to enable the child to participate in or access his or her program of special education.
 Examples of related services are speech and language therapy, occupational therapy, physical therapy, nursing services, audiologist services, counseling, and family training.

-The following definitions apply to the 13 categories of exceptionality as defined by IDEA:
+The 13 categories of exceptionality as defined by IDEA include: